An open-source package manager for agent skills

 crew tap update [<name>…]

 Fetch + fast-forward every git tap (or the named subset).
-Doesn't touch installed skills — use crew update for that.
+Doesn't touch installed skills.

 Agents & automation